open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

            - Allow transportation of e-methanol, e-methane and e-kerosene via pipelines, ships or tanker trucks
            - Incorporate full load hours into spatial optimisation of e-fuel refineries and supply infrastructure
      - <TODO>
+     - <TODO>
    * - 8.12 Higher granularity topology
            - Adding more nodes per country and differentiating between prosumer and non-prosumer households for accurate grid interaction modeling
-     -
+     - Open TYNDP builds on PyPSA Eur which has enables highly spatial and temporally resolved modelling
-       PyPSA-Eur was designed for highly resolved spatial and temporal modelling PyPSA-Eur supports multiple resource classes for wind and solar per region to improve accuracy at low spatial resolutions.
+     - PyPSA-Eur was designed for highly resolved spatial and temporal modelling.
+It supports multiple resource classes for wind and solar per region to improve accuracy at low spatial resolutions.
 It also allows for behind-the-meter rooftop PV modeling.
            - higher spatial resolution is possible, also the data can be added on a higher spatial resolution with finer granularity
            - distribution grid with associated costs and losses can be modelled, but data for existing infrastructure of the distribution grid as well as regional investment costs is missing
            - on the distribution level connected are EV charging, rooftop PV, electricity demand for individual heating technologies
            - different types of PV panels can be modelled on the distribution grid level (see `Rahdan et al. (2025) <https://www.nature.com/articles/s41467-025-61492-9>`_, and `Rahdan et al. (2024) <https://www.sciencedirect.com/science/article/pii/S0306261924001041>`_
    * - 8.13 Improved modelling of prosumer demand
      - Open TYNDP allows connection of microgeneration e.g. residential solar PV to be connected to low voltage buses.
        Residential and utility scale PV are treated separately, with separate rules in the workflow to build and cluster rooftop potentials.
        Open TYNDP also distinguishes between stationary battery storage and EV batteries.
+     - All relevant features of already implemented
    * - 8.14 Consider peaking units as expansion candidates
-     - PyPSA-Eur is a capacity expansion model by nature and can be set to build new peaking units whenever they are the cost-optimal way to ensure reliability.
+     - Open TYNDP is a capacity expansion model by nature and can be set to build new peaking units whenever they are the cost-optimal way to ensure reliability.
+     - All relevant features of already implemented
    * - 8.15 Check on remaining CO2 emissions in 2050
-     - PyPSA-Eur models the full CO2 management (not only emissions, but also CCS, storage, CO2 networks).
+     - Open TYNDP models the full CO2 management (not only emissions, but also CCS, storage, CO2 networks).
 Remaining emissions can be checked in the final csvs and automated plots.
-       One can add an extra constraint on top of the CO2 price, e.g. that CO2 emissions have to be net-zero in 2050
+     - A simple extension is to add an extra constraint on top of the CO2 price, e.g. that CO2 emissions have to be net-zero in 2050
    * - 8.16 Implementation of hybrid electrolyser plants
            - Implementing plants connected to both dedicated renewables and the grid to optimize production and market coupling
-     - Open-TYNDP implements offshore wind hubs where wind farms can connect to both the network and P2G units for H2 production.
+     - Open-TYNDP implements offshore wind hubs where wind farms can connect to both the network and P2G units for H2 production

-       **Could be implemented**

-       Existing studies such as `Zeyen et al. (2024) <https://iopscience.iop.org/article/10.1088/1748-9326/ad2239>`_ have investigated this with PyPSA showing that implementation is possible for Open TYNDP model.
+     - Existing studies such as `Zeyen et al. (2024) <https://iopscience.iop.org/article/10.1088/1748-9326/ad2239>`_ have investigated this with PyPSA showing that implementation is possible for Open TYNDP model.
    * - 8.17 Hydrogen imports and pipeline assessment
            - Modeling practical volumes and prices for pipeline imports to evaluate energy security and dependence.
+     - <TODO>
      - PyPSA-Eur implemented renewable energy imports for H2, ammonia, methanol, and oil with configurable prices and volume limits.
    * - 8.18 Geographical correlation in hydrogen production
      - Open-TYNDP ensures geographical correlation by attaching planning-year dependent renewable profiles from the PECD to specific generators within interconnected zones
+     - <TODO>

 Stakeholder Reference Group (SRG) Proposals
 ===========================================